Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 \subsubsection{Purposive sampling}

-In purposive sampling, items are selected based on specific characteristics, other than availability, that make them relevant to the study's objective.
-When we select our objects of study according to some logic or strategy, carefully but not randomly, we employ purposive or purposeful sampling \citep{patton2014qualitative}.
+In purposive sampling, items are selected according to some logic or strategy, carefully but not randomly \citep{patton2014qualitative}.
 Guidelines for purposive sampling are often provided in the context of selecting sites or data sources for predominately qualitative, interpretivist research \cite[e.g.][]{miles2014qualitative}.
-While non-probability samples can be representative of broader populations, the goal of non-probability sampling is often to find accessible, information rich cases, sites, organizations or contexts from which researchers can learn about their topic of study \citep{patton2014qualitative}.
+While non-probability samples can be representative of broader populations, the goal of non-probability sampling is often to find accessible, information-rich cases, sites, organizations or contexts from which researchers can learn about their topic of study \citep{patton2014qualitative}.

-Purposive sampling includes a whole range of approaches, for example: \begin{enumerate} \item Studying projects hosted on GitHub\footnote{\url{https://github.com}} because it is popular and has good tool support. \item Recruiting a panel of experts on a particular topic for a focus group (``expert sampling''). \item Selecting projects that are as diverse\footnote{Diversity can be defined along many different axes, gender being one of them~\citep{vasilescu_gender_2015}.} as possible (``heterogeneity sampling''). \item Extracting the sample from a repository using a specific search query, as in a systematic literature review~\citep{Kitchenham:2007vo} (``query-based sampling'').\footnote{Query-based sampling is limited by the scope and features of the search engine and the researcher's ability to construct a good query.} \end{enumerate}
+Purposive sampling includes several approaches, for example: \begin{enumerate} \item Studying projects hosted on GitHub\footnote{\url{https://github.com}} because it is popular and has good tool support. \item Recruiting a panel of experts on a particular topic for a focus group (``expert sampling''). \item Selecting projects that are as diverse as possible (``heterogeneity sampling'')\footnote{Diversity can be defined along many different axes, gender being one of them~\citep{vasilescu_gender_2015}.}. \end{enumerate}

-The key advantages of purposive sampling are: (1) the researcher can exercise expert judgment; (2) the researcher can ensure representativeness on a specific dimension (see Section \ref{represent}); (3) no sampling frame is needed.
+The key advantages of purposive sampling are: (1) the researcher can exercise expert judgment; (2) the researcher can ensure representativeness on a specific dimension (see Section \ref{represent}); (3) no sampling frame is needed (e.g. you do not need a list of every software company in your country to select ABC corporation as the site for a case study).
 The main challenge with purposive sampling is that it is intrinsically subjective and opportunistic.